English Royal Renaissance: 3 Days in London Itinerary

 TRANSPORTATION: Leicester Square → Knightsbridge via Piccadilly line towards Rayners Lane on the Tube (7 min, 4 stops, £2.80)

-Be sure to rest after your London city tour, but once you feel hungry, it’s time to feast on ocean-fresh sushi at Zuma!
-You’ll be dining at the original location of this now global chain, enjoying a sophisticated twist on the traditional izakaya style of informal dining, which delivers authentic flavors of the east while respecting the traditions of the past.
-If you’ve ever been to Nobu, the quality, style, and presentation of the dishes at Zuma is on par with this type of refined Japanese dining.
+Rest after your London city tour, then feast on ocean-fresh sushi for dinner at Zuma!
+Dine at the original location of this now global chain, enjoying a sophisticated twist on the traditional izakaya-style of informal dining which delivers authentic flavors of the East while respecting traditions of the past.
+If you’ve ever been to Nobu, the quality, style, and presentation of the dishes at Zuma is on par with this echelon of refined Japanese dining.

-While definitely on the pricier side, if you’re only going to splurge on one meal in London, Zuma should most definitely be it!
-The menu is comprehensive and alluring, with an emphasis on simple presentations embellished with quality ingredients.
-You’ll find seasonal selections in addition to snacks, soups, salads, cold dishes, tempura, waygu, signature dishes, robata, nigiri, sashimi, and maki rolls.
+While on the pricier side, if you’re going to splurge on one meal in London, Zuma should be it!
+The menu is comprehensive and alluring, with an emphasis on simple presentation embellished with quality ingredients.
+Find seasonal selections in addition to cold dishes, tempura, waygu, robata, nigiri, sashimi, and maki rolls.

-Again, if you’ve been to Nobu before, it’s a very similar concept.
-Izakaya style means dishes are designed to be shared, so each dish will come out as it’s ready — and it’s recommended to order from a variety of the categories listed above.
-That being said, prepare your appetite (and your wallet) for a delectable night of fine dining!
+Izakaya-style means dishes are designed to be shared, so each plate will come out as it’s ready—and it’s recommended to order from a variety of the categories listed above.
+That said, prepare your appetite—and wallet—for a delectable night of fine dining!

 O'Neill's